openjdk/jdk-sandbox/doc/building.md

 and support for environment variable sharing through WSLENV.

 You may build both Windows and Linux binaries from WSL.
 To build Windows binaries, you must use a Windows boot JDK (located in a Windows-accessible directory).
 To build Linux binaries, you must use a Linux boot JDK.
 The default behavior is to build for Windows.
 To build for Linux, pass `--build=x86_64-unknown-linux-gnu` and `--host=x86_64-unknown-linux-gnu` to `configure`.

 If building Windows binaries, you must also have synced down the OpenJDK source code from Windows.
 This is because Windows executables (such as Visual Studio and the boot JDK) must be able to access the source code.
 Also, the directory where the OpenJDK source code is stored must be case-insensitive (either by setting the individual directory as case insensitive using fsutil, changing /etc/fstab to mount the drive as case-insensitive, or editing /etc/wsl.conf to mark all mounted Windows drives as case-insensitive).

+Note that while it's possible to build on WSL, testing is still not fully supported.

 #### Cygwin